JiscCloudSolutions/aws-root-access-notification/README.md

 Deploy the template to your AWS account - I put it in us-east-1

 Once in a completed state, find the SNS topic and add some subscriptions.
 This code is designed for email so outputs text.

+## Comments/Suggestions
+This guide is deliberately sparse.
+If you would prefer to see more here, like a step-by-step guide, etc. then raise a ticket with details of what you need.

+Thanks.